arnulljs/arnulljs/README.md

 - 👨‍💻 All of my projects are available at: [https://github.com/arnulljs](https://github.com/arnulljs)

+- ⭐ I aspire to: Work on PCB design and fabrication

 - 📫 How to reach me: **arnoldjosephjr.najera@gmail.com**

 - ⚡ Fun fact: **I much prefer working on hardware than software :P**